sunyiqiang/OpenDuo-Web/README.md

           const appid = "YOUR_SIGNALING_APPID", appcert = "YOUR_SIGNALING_APP_CERTIFICATE";

-3. Download and unzip the Video SDK and the signaling SDK at [Agora.io](https://www.agora.io/en/download/).
+3. Download the Video SDK and the signaling SDK from [Agora.io](https://www.agora.io/en/download/).
+4. Unzip the downloaded SDKs.
 4. Run npm in the root directory of your project to install dependency.

           npm install